PaPa31/hm/blog/2020-12-21-docusaurus-test-and-build.md

 `baseUrl = '/'`

-One of the typical ways to resolve the problem is to use environment variables - `env`.
+One of the typical ways to resolve the problem is to use environment variables — `env`.

 ## env

 The Docusaurus documentation has a section on [Environment settings](https://v2.docusaurus.io/docs/deployment/#environment-settings).
-But there is not enough information about utilites such as `cross-env`.
-This is the a utility that Docusaurus itself uses.
+But there is not enough information about utilities such as `cross-env`.
+This is a utility that Docusaurus itself uses.

 ### cross-env